-The routes for the 2017 Macmillan Dorset Bike Ride are now confirmed.
+The routes for the 2018 Macmillan Dorset Bike Ride will be confirmed soon.

 All rides start and finish from Corfe Mullen Recreation Ground Badbury View Road

 The 10 mile ride is ideal for the young and not so young.
 This ride consists of a mixture of country lanes, cycle paths and local roads, there are just a couple of right turns which can be taken with care.
-Start Time 10:00.
-Late Entry Fee £15
+Start Time 09:45 Standard Entry Fee £15

 The 38 mile ride follows the Stour Valley to Blandford, and then at Winterborne Stickland turns south down the Winterborne Valley to the refreshment stop at Winterborne Kingston.
 Then continues along the valley to Anderson before crossing the A31 for the return ride around Morden and onto Lytchett Matravers.
-Start Time 09:00.
-Late Entry Fee £25
+Start Time 09:30.
+Standard Entry Fee £15

 In the weeks leading up to the ride, whatever your distance, it is advisable to try out during training the nutrition products you are aiming to use on the day.
 Never try anything new on the day as this could lead to Gastro-Intestinal problems.
 Follow these tips and you should have a thoroughly enjoyable and nutritionally trouble free day.